 1. Getting the bridal party to the ceremony

 Traditionally a bride gets ready at her parents’ home on the morning of her wedding day and travels to the ceremony in the same car as her father.
 The bride’s mother and the bridesmaids often follow in a separate car.

 Choice of transport boils down to personal preference and how much you want to spend.
-Executive car hire companies are pretty good value, so if your fiancee is happy with a couple of large BMWs or Mercedes as the wedding cars then this can be a good choice.
+Executive car hire companies are pretty good value, so if your fiancee is happy with a couple of large BMWs or Mercedes as the wedding cars then this can work well.

-Vintage car hire will cost more than executive car hire.
-Vintage cars used for weddings are usually very well maintained, but if you are worried about reliability then consider having a convoy of two wedding cars.
+Vintage car hire costs more than executive car hire.
+Vintage cars used for weddings are usually well maintained, but if you are worried about reliability then consider having a convoy of two wedding cars.
 Even if the second vehicle is less glamorous, it means your fiancee can use the second car if the worst happens on the day.